 If you’re considering forgiveness in marriage, you have to give yourself time to reflect.
-You need to know what is forgiveness and why is it important.
-You need to do it completely and be sure of yourself.
+You need to know what forgiveness is and why it is important.
+You need to forgive completely with no hesitation or doubt.
 However, how to learn to forgive and forget is not easy, and it entails a long and hard struggle with your emotions and feelings.

 Here are some tips to help you to learn how to forgive and let go: